schubi93/schubi93/README.md

 * :construction: Thinking about a tech and photography blog - stay tuned!
 * :tada: Research on the Behavior of PLC in the field of IIoT 4.0
 * :beginner: Learning `Rust` for Embedded Devices and LKM
-* :raising_hand: Contact me, even about PCB design or car stuff, I will gladly assist you;
+* :raising_hand: Contact me, even about PCB design or car stuff, I will gladly assist you :muscle:

 ### :microscope: Publications